Top Things to Do in Québec City This Summer

 With its historic architecture and the majestic St. Lawrence River, Québec City offers many options for dining or having a drink in a breathtaking setting.

-New in summer 2020: Some streets in the Old Port turn into terraces and allow visitors to live the unique experience of a huge open-air restaurant.
-La Grande Tablée takes place from Friday to Sunday, June 18 to September 27, 2020.
+Some streets in the Old Port turn into terraces and allow visitors to live the unique experience of a huge open-air restaurant.
+La Grande Tablée takes place from Thursday to Sunday, June 17 to September 26, 2021.

 Have Fun with the Family